riad-369/Computer-Graphics/README.md

-# Computer-Graphics
+# raycasting
-Implementing a basic ray tracking program that displays two spheres and a plane.
+Sample code of a basic ray-casting method